natronics/JSBSim-Manager/README.markdown

 engine.t_burn = 10.0
 ```

-Everthing else can be computed from that engine class:
+Everything else can be computed from that engine class: